 Relationships and Health Education

 At Monken Hadley we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
 A key part of this relates to relationships and health education, which must be delivered to every primary-aged pupil.
 Primary schools also have the option to decide whether pupils are taught sex education.
-This is taught in our school in Year 6.
 Relationships education focusses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and to build their self-efficacy.
 Health education focusses on equipping pupils with the knowledge they need to make good decisions about their own health and wellbeing.
 We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships, sex and health curriculum for all our pupils.

 Monken Hadley is a caring community committed to Christian values.
 Our school is based on the love of learning, social justice, inclusion and responsibility.
 Our school vision states to seek what is good, treasure what is true and do what is right.
 As advocates of this, we focus on the importance of relationships and the qualities and character needed to sustain the best relationships which are good, based on truth and that honour each other whether within a friendship, family relationship or romantic relationship.
 Each child is a unique being, a child of God, loved and accepted.
 As such, our school seeks to enable children to develop through an inclusive programme of teaching that is based on Christian principles, which both respects the human body and seeks to ensure health and well-being.